adblockplus/web.adblockplus.org/pages/contribute-code.md

 {{issues We're keeping track of all the things we want to fix and improve in the issue tracker of our [projects on GitLab](https://gitlab.com/eyeo/adblockplus).}}

 ## {{getting-in-touch Getting in touch}}
-{{irc Need help or want to chat?
-Join our IRC channel: [#adblockplus on irc.mozilla.org](irc://irc.mozilla.org/#adblockplus) (there is also a [web-based client](http://mibbit.com/?server=irc.mozilla.org&amp;channel=%23adblockplus)).
+{{matrix-chat Need help or want to chat?
+Join our Matrix channel: [#adblockplus on chat.mozilla.org](https://chat.mozilla.org/#/room/#adblockplus:mozilla.org).
+For more ways to connect, see the [Mozilla Wiki on Matrix](https://wiki.mozilla.org/Matrix).
 While we are a globally distributed team, there are times when most of the team is not online.
 Please note that we cannot reply to you if you are offline.}}

 ## {{submitting-a-patch Submitting a patch}}